rosa-gabriel/nd/README.md

 # ND

-ND is a project to create a CLI tool capable of replacing [Postman](https://github.com/postmanlabs) for day-to-day development in a terminal-centered development environment.
+ND is a project to create a CLI tool capable of replacing [postman](https://github.com/postmanlabs) for day-to-day development in a terminal-centered environment.

 You can check the command's documentation by running the command: